bmlt-enabled/bmlt-portal/README.md

 * static $parent_service_body_id = '';

+When using this feature if you also want to include the parent service body in the list you must add this to your config as well.

+* static $include_parent_service_body_id = true;

 These will be added as links to main menu if they exist in the config.